cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

     ```
     or,
     ```text
-    proposalStd = 1.0, 2.0, 3.0     ! this is identical to the above representation
+    proposalStd = 1.0, 2.0, 3.0     !
+This is identical to the above representation
     ```
     Notice that the missing fourth variable will not be read from the input file.
 Instead, the ParaMonte routines will assign it a default value.
 -   Similar values in a vector that appear sequentially can be represented in abbreviated format via a repetition pattern rule involving `*`.
 For example,